This is HR’s time

 - New competitors and disruptors

-- That’s why so many large enterprises are turning to their HR leaders as critical partners in transforming business strategy into action
+With this much change, success often comes down to one thing: how well you keep your employees informed, aligned and engaged.
+That’s why so many large enterprises are turning to their HR leaders as critical partners in transforming business strategy into action.

 Change among the change drivers

-The battle for talent has never been more fierce.
+- The battle for talent has never been fiercer.

-New regulations require new approaches to recruiting, pay, privacy, diversity, benefits and employee data.
+- New regulations require new approaches to recruitment, pay, privacy, diversity, benefits and employee data.

 At times like this, many of the most progressive HR leaders are looking underneath the company’s more obvious challenges to reconsider the fundamental dynamics of HR work.
-They’re looking at:
+They’re analysing: